kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 ### Summon, Control, and Banish
 These numbers are the cost of developing your skills related to conjuring.

+### Mana gained per Level
+This indicates how many mana you receive per level.
+You receive this at first level and each time you move up a level.

 ## Phenom
 Your class will determine the percentage of XP you can spend here, between 50% and 60%.